medical-physics-usz/z-rad/README.md

 3. Follow the [GUI quickstart](https://medical-physics-usz.github.io/z-rad/user/gui_quickstart.html) to select your input data, configure processing, and run your first analysis.

 The macOS app is currently unsigned and unnotarized, so Gatekeeper may show a warning.
-For Linux and Intel Macs, or to run the current source version, use the Python setup below and launch `python main.py`.
+For Linux and Intel Macs, or to run the current source version, open **Install from source and run the bundled example** under [Python quickstart](#python-quickstart), follow the source installation steps, and launch `python main.py` from the repository root.
 See the [installation guide](https://medical-physics-usz.github.io/z-rad/user/installation.html) for details.

 ### Python quickstart